wsafight/fixi/README.md

 below.

 If an element is within a form element or has a `form` attribute, the values of that form will be included with the request.
-Otherwise, if the element has a `name`, it's `name` & `value` will be sent with the request.
+Otherwise, if the element has a `name`, its `name` & `value` will be sent with the request.
 You can add or remove values using the `evt.detail.cfg.form` `FormData` object in the [`fx:config`](#fxconfig) event.

 `GET` & `DELETE` requests will include values via query parameters, other request types will submit them as a form